Force over Distance: Chapter 52

 “It’s a blend of Aspirin and Take the Edge Off,” Young said.
 “Should tide you over until you’re due for Tylenol.”

-Rush took a sip and gave Young a noncommittal shrug of unimpressed approval.
+Rush took a sip and gave Young a shrug of unimpressed approval.

-Rush raised an eyebrow and took another sip of his tea.
-Very delicately, he reseated his glasses.
+Rush raised an eyebrow and sipped his tea.
+Delicately, he reseated his glasses.
 “What happened during the Nakai foothold?”

 Young tried to control his expression.
 “Why do you ask?”